 This is probably the most common scam that we hear of when visiting forums and message boards.
 It usually begins with a tourist who finds an obscure operator via the internet.
 The website seems decent enough and the prices are very attractive, relatively speaking.
 So they begin exchanging emails back and forth.
 The company representative builds enough confidence in his messages that the tourist sends money to Tanzania to book the climb.
 Then somewhere in the process, the company stops responding to emails.
 Despite attempts to find the company or person, he disappears along with the cash.

 The way to prevent this is simple – book with a reputable, established company like Peak Planet that has been operating for many years.
 Never book with a company that has little to no reviews or history.
 The longer a company has been in business, the more legitimate they will be.
 And if that company has many positive reviews spanning a long period of time, you can be sure that they are in the business of providing guide services, and not in the business of scamming people.
-Secondly, do not wire money to use money transfers for payments.
-Instead, pay with a credit card so that you have a means to dispute a charge resulting from fraud.
+Secondly, avoid wiring money internationally for payments where you have no recourse if things so wrong.

 The Magical Reappearing Porters

 When you have a medium to a large-sized group on Kilimanjaro, the amount of porters can be deceptive.
 One of the oldest tricks on Kilimanjaro is to start with a large group of porters, then have some of them leave over the next couple days, only to have them reappear on the last days.